Protect the world’s peace. Donate to support Ukraine

 12. 'The Glass Universe: How the Women of the Harvard Observatory Took the Measure of the Stars' by Dava Sobel

-Dava Sobel looks at the female scientists from the Harvard Observatory who broke social and academic barriers to make contributions to astronomy through their resilience, belief in knowledge, and work in astronomy.
+In 'The Glass Universe,' Dava Sobel looks at the female scientists from the Harvard Observatory who broke social and academic barriers to make contributions to astronomy through their persistence, dedication to expanding knowledge, and passion for astronomy.
 Although their work mainly went unnoticed, it redefined our understanding of stars.

-Sobel reflects on these women, showcasing their resilience and defiance against the dominant scientific narratives.
-It is a powerful narrative about the force of curiosity, the desire to know, and the determination to persevere, despite the obstacles faced.
+Sobel reflects on the contributions of these women and the hard fight they endured to be accepted in the field of science and academia, showcasing their grit and defiance against the dominant scientific narratives and gender barriers.
+'The Glass Universe' is a powerful story about the force of curiosity, the desire to know, and the determination to persevere, despite the obstacles faced.

 Similarities between books: